QA-Automation-Starter/qa-automation/qa-testing-archetype/src/main/resources/archetype-resources/README.md

 ## On Jenkins

-Jobs with different profiles are available at <TBD>.
+Jobs with different profiles are available at TBD.

 ## On Local Workstation